soft9000/COBOL/TheCommons/BANNER/README.md

 ## BANNER
 Interesting use of a copybook full 'o big characters.

-Evolved to demonstrates how to:
+Evolves to conceptually demonstrate how to:

 (1) Use a MULTI-DIMENSIONAL "Table" (array)